Cooking up consumer insights for the creative masterminds

 With our unique research approach, we revealed a series of taste profiles that appeals to their target audiences.
 These insights are used by chefs in their weekly menu planning sessions.
 And, the company has even integrated these insights into existing customer data, truly maximizing the return on the research.

-In today’s fast-growing and maturing subscription market, you need to be armed with a clear understanding of your customer preferences.
+In today’s subscription economy, you need to be armed with a clear understanding of your customer preferences.
 And I’m happy our insights were able to help this leading subscription brand better satisfy the taste of their customers.

 Practical insights that help you delight customers, improve the subscription experience and grow your business — that’s what we call a recipe for success!